rabilrbl/Word-Generator/README.md

 ##### Execute
 ```
-$ ./wordgen
+$ python3 main.py
 ```
 ***

  ### Credits: https://word.tips/

-We rely on their webpage and api for generating words
+This program relies on their webpage and API for generating words.

 ***

-> * Last tested on Python 3.9.7 running on Ubuntu 20.04.3 LTS (Linux)
+_Last tested on Python 3.9.7 running on Ubuntu 20.04.3 LTS (Linux)_